-1It came to pass in the days of Ahaz the son of Jotham, the son of Uzziah, king of Judah, that Rezin the king of Syria and Pekah, the son of Remaliah, the king of Israel went up to Jerusalem to war against it, but could not prevail against it.
+1In the days of Ahaz the son of Jotham, the son of Uzziah, king of Judah, Rezin the king of Syria and Pekah the son of Remaliah, the king of Israel, went up to Jerusalem to war against it, but could not prevail against it.

 2When it was reported to the house of David, saying, “Syria is allied with Ephraim,” his heart trembled, and the heart of his people, as the trees of the forest tremble with the wind.

-3Then Yahweh said to Isaiah, “Go out now to meet Ahaz, you and Shearjashub your son, at the end of the channel from the upper pool on the highway to the Launderer’s Field.
+3Then Yahweh said to Isaiah, “Go out now to meet Ahaz, you and Shear-jashuba your son, at the end of the channel from the upper pool on the highway to the Launderer’s Field.

-4Tell him, ‘Take care and keep calm.
+4Tell him, ‘Make sure you stay calm.
 Do not be afraid, and do not let your heart be faint because of these two stubs of smoldering firewood; because of the fierce anger of Rezin and Syria and of the son of Remaliah.

 5Because Syria, along with Ephraim and the son of Remaliah, have plotted evil against you, saying,

-6“Let’s go up against Judah and tear it apart, and let’s divide it among ourselves and set up a king in its midst, even the son of Tabeel,”
+6“Let’s go up against Judah and terrorize it, and let’s break it open and set up a king in its midst, even the son of Tabeel.”

 13And he said, “Listen now, house of David.
 Is it not enough for you to try the patience of men, that you will try the patience of my God also?

-14Therefore the Lord himself will give you a sign.
-Behold, the young woman will conceive and bear a son, and will call his name Immanuel.
+14Therefore the Lord himself will give you all a sign.
+Behold, the young woman is pregnant and about to bear a son, and you, young woman, will call his name Immanuel.

 15He will eat butter and honey when he knows to refuse the evil, and choose the good.